pfac/.files/README.md

     curl -fsSL https://raw.githubusercontent.com/pfac/.files/master/bin/install | /bin/sh

+Or, if you already cloned the repository, just run:

+    bin/install

 Here's what this idempotent script will do:

 1. Checks the system for a package manager, and installs one if not found;
 2. Checks the system for installations of [Ansible][ansible] and [Git][git], and uses the package manager to install them if not found;
 3. Clones the repository into `~/Developer/pfac/.files`;
-4. Runs `bin/provision`, which will use Ansible to provision the system (not implemented yet).
+4. Runs `bin/provision`, which will use Ansible to provision the system.

 ### How do I know that script is safe?